swarnamyuran/Terraform_AWS_Elastic_Load_Balancer_basics/README.md

 # Terraform_AWS_Elastic_Load_Balancer_basics
 Configuring Elastic Load Balancer for web servers through Terraform infrastructure as code.

 This repository contains the files to setup and configure Load balancing environment in Amazon Web Services.
-Terraform HCL is used to automate the processes of network, security and linux instances configurations.
-The setup of environment is deploying 2 apache2 webservers on Amazon_Linux and Ubuntu t2.micro type instances with custom VPC and subnets and balancing the HTTP requests from clients through Classic Load Balancer also known as Elastic Load Balancer.
-Seperate security groups are configured to
-Linux instances and ELB to let the instances accessed by the clients only through ELB.
+Terraform HCL is used to automate the processes of creating and deploying network, security and linux instances configurations.
+The setup of this environment is deploying two apache2 webservers on Amazon_Linux and Ubuntu t2.micro type instances with custom VPC and subnets and balancing the HTTP requests from clients through Classic Load Balancer also known as Elastic Load Balancer.
+Seperate security groups are configured to Linux instances and ELB to let the instances not to expose directly to public and let the clients access through configured ELB only.

 *****IMPORTANT*****
 If you are trying this for testing or education purposes, make sure to destroy the deployments after the deployments.
 Other wise it will cost you $.